Webhooks

-In this guide, we'll discuss how to use webhooks to integrate a custom app with Opal.
+In this guide, you'll learn how to use Webhooks to integrate a custom app with Opal.
+See the Custom Integrations overview to learn when to use webhooks.

 Setup

-First, under Configuration > Settings on the left bar, navigate to Webhooks and fill out the URL for your webhook endpoint and click Save Changes.
+First, under Configuration > Settings in the left panel, go to Webhooks, fill out the URL for your webhook endpoint, and select Save Changes.

 2312